jlyonsmith/Tson/Website/app/home/tson_format.md

 - Objects
 - Arrays

-Comments are not considered to be data.
 Because TSON supports unquoted strings, a string can represent a number, boolean and null as defined by JSON.
 If you stick to these data types you can easily convert TSON to JSON.
 If you don't need JSON compatability, you can define other custom data types of your choosing.
+Comments are not generally considered to be part of the data, but they are easy to parse out treat as such if you wish.

 ### Example